segmentio/segment-docs/src/connections/storage/catalog/databricks/index.md

 This page will help you get started with syncing Segment events into your Databricks Lakehouse.

 > success ""
-> Segment has certified the destination for Databricks on AWS and Databricks on Azure.
+> Segment has certified the destination for Databricks on AWS, Azure, and GCP.

 ## Getting started